using marijuana for epilepsy

 • Confusion or an altered state of awareness

-Researchers are not clear how CBD works to treat seizures.
-Cannabinoids may help epilepsy by binding specific CB1 and CB2 receptors in the brain.
-Receptor binding blocks the release of enzymes that excite the brain to cause seizures.
+Cannabidiol binds specific CB1 and CB2 receptors in the brain.
+Receptor binding blocks the release of enzymes that excite the neurons to cause convulsions.
 Of note, CBD may increase the level of some anti-seizure drugs in the body.
 The increased drug levels make anti-seizure medicines more effective.
-They may also change calcium levels in the brain that affect cell signals.
+They may also change calcium levels, affecting cell signals.

 What You Should Know About Cannabis Risks